arnaudgallou/BIO-Rmodule/Rmodule.md

 <a name="pivot--" />

 ### pivot_longer() & pivot_wider()
-The `pivot_longer()` function allows you to reshape the data in a tibble by pivoting rows to columns.
+The `pivot_longer()` function allows you to reshape a tibble by pivoting rows to columns.
 The `pivot_wider()` function does the opposite of `pivot_longer()`.
 These functions are useful to make your data compliant with some plotting methods, although they are rarely used if your tibble is well structured from start.

 First, let's add a new column containing values of the trunk diameter: